How to Make Resume

 Start your resume with a headline or career objective that succinctly describes your professional goals.
 Follow this with your contact information, then move on to your work experience and education.

-How to make a resume for freshers?
+How to make resume for freshers?

 Focus on your academic achievements, internships, and any volunteer or extracurricular activities demonstrating relevant skills.
 A strong career objective and a well-organized skills section can compensate for a lack of work experience.